Wednesday Clear. Winds N/NE 15 to 25 km/h.

 Thursday Cloudy.
 Very high (90%) chance of patchy rain or showers from the late morning.
 The chance of gusty thunderstorms in the afternoon and evening.
 Winds N 20 to 30 km/h.

 Friday Medium (40%) chance of showers in the early morning.
 The chance of a thunderstorm in the early morning.
 Sunny day.
 Winds N/NW 15 to 20 km/h turning W 20 to 30 km/h early in the morning then becoming light in the evening.

-Friday Sunny.
-Light winds becoming S 15 to 20 km/h during the morning then becoming light during the evening.
+Saturday Sunny.
+Light winds becoming W/SW 15 to 20 km/h during the morning then becoming light during the afternoon.

 Capricornia Weather Forecasts

 ||17||28||80%||1-5mm||Nil||N 17||72||NW 18||62|